FAQ

 What is the cancellation policy?

 Appointments may be canceled or rescheduled without charge with at least 24 hours’ notice.
-Late cancellations or missed appointments may result in a $50 fee, which is not covered by insurance or an EAP.
-Exceptions may be made in cases of extenuating circumstances.
+Late cancellations or missed appointments may result in a $75.00 cancellation fee.
+Insurance does not cover this charge, and EAP coverage may vary.
+Exceptions may be considered in cases of extenuating circumstances.
+For clients with a reduced-fee agreement, the cancellation fee will not exceed the contracted session rate.

 What if a client is running late?